-Page: 7 of 38: The Application Enrolling in a Qualified Health Plan
+Page: 7 of 40: The Application

+The Application

-7/38 | Exit > The Application There are two other ways to submit an application besides the online options discussed on the previous page: - Paper applications, which a consumer may submit via mail.
+There are two other ways to submit an application besides the online options discussed on the previous page:

+- Paper applications, which a consumer may submit via mail.
 Visit HealthCare.gov to download a paper application and instructions. - In the event consumers encounter technical problems when using HealthCare.gov, agents and brokers may conduct a three-way, toll-free call with the consumer and the Marketplace Call Center (1-800-318-2596 or TTY: 1-855-889-4325).
 Services are available in 150 languages.
-Agents and brokers should utilize either the Marketplace Pathway or one of the Direct Enrollment Pathways before contacting the Marketplace Call Center for enrollment assistance.
+Agents and brokers should use either the Marketplace Pathway or work with the applicable DE or EDE partner first before contacting the Marketplace Call Center for enrollment assistance.

 Consumers also may submit applications through their state Medicaid or CHIP portals, or through the Call Centers.

-Page Text There are two other ways to submit an application besides the online options discussed on the previous page: Paper applications, which a consumer may submit via mail.
-Visit HealthCare.gov to download a paper application and instructions.
-In the event consumers encounter technical problems when using HealthCare.gov, agents and brokers may conduct a three-way, toll-free call with the consumer and the Marketplace Call Center (1-800-318-2596 or TTY: 1-855-889-4325).
+There are two other ways to submit an application besides the online options discussed on the previous page:

+- Paper applications, which a consumer may submit via mail.
+Visit HealthCare.gov to download a paper application and instructions. - In the event consumers encounter technical problems when using HealthCare.gov, agents and brokers may conduct a three-way, toll-free call with the consumer and the Marketplace Call Center (1-800-318-2596 or TTY: 1-855-889-4325).
 Services are available in 150 languages.
-Agents and brokers should utilize either the Marketplace Pathway or one of the Direct Enrollment Pathways before contacting the Marketplace Call Center for enrollment assistance.
+Agents and brokers should use either the Marketplace Pathway or work with the applicable DE or EDE partner first before contacting the Marketplace Call Center for enrollment assistance.

 Consumers also may submit applications through their state Medicaid or CHIP portals, or through the Call Centers.

-Obtaining Consumer Authorization When Using the Marketplace Call Center popup text: Consumers can contact the Marketplace Call Center to authorize a registered agent or broker to access their information and work with the Call Center's Customer Service Representatives on their behalf for up to 365 days.
+Obtaining Consumer Authorization When Using the Marketplace Call Center

+Consumers can contact the Marketplace Call Center to authorize a registered agent or broker to access their information and work with the Call Center's Customer Service Representatives on their behalf for up to 365 days.
 This Marketplace authorization is not the same as ensuring the agent's or broker's National Producer Number (NPN) is on the consumer's application for payment purposes with issuers.
+Consumers should:
-Consumers should: Provide the Marketplace Call Center with the agent's or broker's full name and NPN

-- Complete the authorization prior to the beginning of Open Enrollment - Call the Marketplace Call Center every 365 days to reauthorize the agent's or broker's access Alt Text Split image of a man on his cell phone on the left and someone inserting mail into a mail box on the right
+- Provide the Marketplace Call Center with the agent's or broker's full name and NPN - Complete the authorization prior to the beginning of Open Enrollment - Call the Marketplace Call Center every 365 days to reauthorize the agent's or broker's access